SaeedSheikhi/authenticated-react-router/README.md

 # authenticated-react-router

-an HOC for authenticated routes, manage your private and public routes easily. just replace Main Router component with AuthenticatedRouter or UnauthenticatedRouter components, see below for installation and use cases.
+an HOC for authenticated routes, manage your private and public routes easily. just replace Main Route component with AuthenticatedRouter or UnauthenticatedRouter components, see below for installation and use cases.

 ## Installation